i-e-cruz/i-e-cruz/README.md

 ### Hi there 👋

 My name is Isela Cruz.
 I am currently a third year at CSULB studying computer science.
-I love playing video games so much that I went into this major with becoming a developer in mind.
+I love playing video games so much that I went into this major with becoming a video game developer in mind.